cafekora/cafekora.github.io/pages/tunes/bani.md

 Shows the 8 note sequence as F-A-D-A-F-A-G-A, as we have done on this page.

 Both are correct - they’ve simply chosen a different F as the starting point.
+Andrea's video lessons on <https://www.koralessons.com> are a great next step.
+He introduces a version of Bani very similar to the one shown on this page and then introduces many variations and improvisations over the course of a number of videos.